white92d15b7/Null-Array-Setup/README.md

 ***

 ***Step 7***
+***WARNING- IF YOU HAVE ALREADY RUN THE INSTALL SCRIPT, AND YOU ARE JUST UPDATING IT, MAKE SURE TO STOP YOUR WALLET BEFORE RUNNING THE FOLLOWING COMMANDS.***

 * Before we start the NAV install we are going to make sure Ubuntu is up to date with the 3 commands below.
 Run each command separately, when promted choose 'Y' and hit Enter.

 `apt-get update`